Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/innerSolarSystem.rst

 Inner Solar System Propagation
 ==============================

-This tutorial describes how to propagate the orbit of the inner Solar system bodies can be propagated using the MATLAB Interface, similar to the example :ref:`walkthroughsInnerSolarSystemPropagation` written in C++.
+This tutorial describes how the orbit of the inner Solar system bodies can be propagated using the MATLAB Interface, similar to the example :ref:`walkthroughsInnerSolarSystemPropagation` written in C++.
 The code for this example can be found at:

 .. code-block:: txt